-Susan is currently producing queer slasher comedy series Sloppy Jones with Sophie Nation, Jamie Hart, Jonathan MacDonald with and amazing team and development support from Ontario Creates, CMF, WIFT, ACTRA, DGC, CMPA and others.
+Susan is currently producing queer slasher comedy series Sloppy Jones with Sophie Nation, Jamie Hart, Jonathan MacDonald and an amazing team.
+They have had support from Ontario Creates, CMF, WIFT, ACTRA, DGC, CMPA and others.
 The series has received more than 100 festival selections, nominations and awards including a CSA nomination.
 Season 1 of the short-form series (6 x 4 mins) is currently in post production.

 Susie’s on-going Talent Hounds Project about Dogs has won awards for the TV documentaries (one hour plus 4 x half-hours) including Houston Worldfest Platinums and Golds and for the digital videos which have millions of views including Pet Video of the Year at the PetSmart/BlogPaws Awards.